How much can I borrow?

 On the application date, the USD to GBP exchange rate is 1.2 dollars to the pound, giving a sterling income of £115,000.

-Now some lenders won't apply any 'haircut', allowing the contractor to potentially borrow up to £517,500.
-Some lenders may allow higher borrowing due to the high income.
+Now some lenders won't apply any 'haircut', allowing the contractor to potentially borrow up to £517,500 on a 4.5 x earnings multiple.
+Some lenders may even allow a higher borrowing multiple due to the high income.

 But let's say the lender automatically deducts 20% to protect against variance in the Forex rate.
 Now the borrower's income is assessed as £92000, giving a maximum borrowing figure of only £414,000 based on 4.5 times income.